JialuT/DATA-150---Jtao/Literature Review.md

-## How RS and GIS are contributing to our understanding of the problems in EIA.
+## How RS and GIS contribute to our understanding of the problems in EIA

 ### Introduction